 Belves is a lovely and lively medieval town, with a typical bastide layout and centre, and a preserved 15th century covered market hall.
-The town is well worth a visit.
+Under the main square are some remarkable troglodyte dwellings that you can visit.

 The old town, called Le Castrum, originates from the 11/12th century and was originally surrounded by ramparts.
 These were 15 metres high under the hospital!
 Some of the ramparts are still visible - wander down the rue du Petit Sol and the rue de l'oiseau qui chante (street of the bird that sings!).

-The Belfry was built in the 11th century and was originally a defensive tower overhanging a deep moat in which people lived in caves.
-At the bottom of the moat the troglodytes grew their vegetables.
-The visit to the "Habitations troglodytiques" is very interesting.
+On one side of the square you can see the tall tower of the Belfry which was built in the 11th century and was originally a defensive tower overhanging a deep moat in which people lived in caves.
+At the bottom of the moat was the area where people grew their vegetables.

 Take a look also at the Hotel Bontemps which is a 12th century building which had a facelift in 1520 and now has an Italien Renaissance facade!
 It is named after an Englishman, Thomas Bontemps who lived there during the Hundred Years War.